polubelova/hacl-star-benchmarks/libraries/README.md

 ======
 ```
 cp /home/marina/libsodium/src/libsodium/.libs/libsodium.a libsodium.a
-cp /home/marina/openssl/libcrypto.a libossl_asm.a
+cp /home/marina/openssl/libcrypto.a libcrypto_asm.a
-cp /home/marina/openssl-no-asm/openssl/libcrypto.a libcrypto.a
+cp /home/marina/openssl-no-asm/openssl/libcrypto.a libcrypto_no_asm.a
-./rename
+./rename-libs
 ./print-avx512
 ```